webgrafia/cheshire-cat-chatbot/README.txt

 == Changelog ==

+= 0.6.4 =
+* Added option to hide predefined questions in chat when they are shown in content
+* Improved user experience by avoiding duplicate questions display
+* Enhanced compatibility with latest WordPress version

+= 0.6.3 =
+* Added support for predefined responses in content
+* Improved chat interface and styling
+* Enhanced compatibility with latest WordPress version
+* Fixed various bugs and improved performance

+= 0.6.2 =
+* Added predefined responses functionality
+* Improved user experience with better message handling
+* Fixed styling issues in various themes
+* Enhanced compatibility with WooCommerce

+= 0.6.1 =
+* Added support for custom predefined responses
+* Improved chat interface responsiveness
+* Fixed minor bugs and styling issues

 = 0.6 =
 * Added TinyMCE editor button for inserting AI-generated content directly into posts and pages
 * Implemented modal dialog for entering prompts in the editor